wintermi/zsh-fnm/README.md

 # zsh-fnm
-A simple zsh plugin for the fast and simple Node.js version manager (`fnm`).
+A zsh plugin for the fast and simple Node.js version manager (`fnm`).

 ## Install
 Using the [:zap: Zap](https://www.zapzsh.org/) minimal zsh plugin manager, add the following to your `.zshrc`